bgd-labs/aave-proposals/src/20231016_AaveV3_Opt_EnableBorrowOfOPToken/EnableBorrowOfOPToken.md

 ## Simple Summary

-This proposal update the OP lending pool to make it reflect the change voted in AIP-337.
+This proposal updates the OP lending pool to make it reflect the change voted in AIP-337.

 ## Motivation